kennethsamk/drm/drm-live.md

 Once you've installed the AWS SPEKE Reference Server retrieve the SPEKE API URL and MediaPackage Role from the output of your Cloudformation Stack Details.

-Goto CloudFormation-> Stacks -> **AWS SPEKE Reference Server Stack Name** -> Outputs and make a  note of the below paramter
+Goto CloudFormation-> Stacks -> **AWS SPEKE Reference Server Stack Name** -> Outputs and make a  note of the below paramters

 | Parameter | Example  |
 |--------------------------|-------------------------------------------------------------------------------------------|